franklinben23/Ruby-web-scraper/README.md

 > This is a capstone project for the Ruby section of the Technical Skills Curriculum.

 A capstone project is the closing project that students will solo-perform.
 Its goal is to assess the student's technical and professional skills from the course that it is closing.
-For This project, I builded a web scraper that searches for remote web developing jobs a list of the results, detailing their title, company name, location, link and salary.
+For This project, I buit a web scraper that searches for remote web developing jobs a list of the results, detailing their title, company name, location, link and salary.

 ## Built With